 For each reservation:

-Stripe deducts its payment processing fees
+Stripe deducts its payment processing fees.

-Hospitable charges a 1% service fee
+Hospitable charges a 1% service fee.

 Stripe fees vary by account and region.
 The total cost of using Stripe may differ from the cost of using Hospitable as Merchant of Record.